jversoza/p4a-spring-16-examples/p4a-class26/notes.md

 * first exam, 8am :(
 * I'll have cleaned up notes up by this evening
 * we can do more than one review
+    * let me know what you want me to review on Wednesday

 Final Project
 -----